FrancisCrickInstitute/TYPEx/README.rst

 Input paramters
 ==================

-* clustering method
+* clustering method <FastPG,Rphenograph,flowSOM>
-* major cell definitions label
-* subtype definitions label
 * run ID: panel name, imcyto run [opt], study name

+Optional
+* most frequenct cell type - if provided the longest process will be run in parallel

 Within tissue_segmentation.json, where annotations of tissue can be overlaid and quantified.

-When using different workflows:
+The workflow can be specified with tree logical variables:
 - stratify_by_confidence
 - clustering only - perform clusering without any stratifications
 - subsampling - perfom subsampling analysis of clustering tools